Rinaldo Del Bo: Biography

+Del Bo was born on 19 November 1916 in Milan, Italy.
+He graduated with a degree in law from the Università Cattolica del Sacro Cuore and also with a degree in political science from the University of Pavia, leading up to World War II.

 He was a prominent exponent of the fascist university organizations of Milan, he collaborated in a branch position in magazines such as Gerarchia and Fascist Doctrine.
 At first close to the fascist current of mysticism, after 8 September 1943 (date of the Armistice of Cassibile), together with Teresio Olivelli, Carlo Bianchi, David Maria Turoldo, Mario Apollonio and Giovanni Barbareschi, took part in the meetings that led to the foundation of the newspaper Il Ribelle.
 The newspaper of the Brigate Fiamme Verdi was published in 26 issues.
-One of the printers, Franco Rovida, and Teresio Olivelli himself ended their existence in a concentration camp.
+One of the printers, Franco Rovida, and Teresio Olivelli himself died in a concentration camp.

 After World War II he was MP for four terms among the Christian Democracy ranks and held various governmental offices, including that of Minister of Foreign Trade in the second Segni government.
 He organized President Gronchi's trip to the USSR.
 He was then the fifth president of the ECSC High Authority in the four-year period 1963–1967.